Shweta Sharda

-Shweta Sharda (Hindi: श्वेता शार्दा; born 24 May 2001) is an Indian actress, model, dancer and beauty pageant titleholder who was crowned Miss Universe India 2023.
-She represented India at the Miss Universe 2023 pageant held in El Salvador on 18 November 2023, and placed in the Top 20.
+Shweta Sharda (Hindi: श्वेता शारदा) is an Indian dancer and beauty pageant titleholder who won Miss Universe India 2023.
+She represented India at Miss Universe 2023 held in El Salvador on 18 November 2023, and reached the top 20.

 Early life and career

-Sharda works as a model and dancer.
-She moved to Mumbai at the age of 16 to pursue her dream of becoming a professional dancer.
-She has appeared in several reality shows, including Dance India Dance, Dance Deewane, and Dance+.
+Sharda has appeared in several reality shows, including Dance India Dance, Dance Deewane, and Dance+.
 She was also a choreographer on Jhalak Dikhhla Jaa 10.
 Sharda is a self-taught dancer and is known for her versatility and technical skills.
 She is also a choreographer and has choreographed several dance routines for television shows and music videos.

-Sharda recently featured in the music video of the song "Mast Aankhein" by Jubin Nautiyal and Tulsi Kumar opposite Bollywood actor Shantanu Maheshwari.
+Sharda appeared in the music video of "Mast Aankhein" by Jubin Nautiyal and Tulsi Kumar opposite Bollywood actor Shantanu Maheshwari.

 Pageantry

 Miss Diva 2023

-On 16 August 2023, Sharda was confirmed as one of the 16 official contestants for the Miss Diva 2023 competition.

-During the competition, Sharda won the following awards: